andrej5elin/howto_fftw_apple_silicon/README.md

 ```console
 Problem: c512x512, setup: 3.91 s, time: 74.95 us, ``mflops'': 314802.34
 ```
-When observing thread utilization using OMP_WAIT_POLICY=PASSIVE (default value) using apple's activity monitor, I can see poor utilization, and almost half of the processing time appears to be wasted for some reason, so it makes sense that computation time using OMP_WAIT_POLICY=PASSIVE is almost two times longer compared to OMP_WAIT_POLICY=ACTIVE.
-Using version libomop 14.0.6 and prior to this version give a similar result with both OMP_WAIT_POLICY=PASSIVE and OMP_WAIT_POLICY=ACTIVE.
+When observing thread utilization using with apple's activity monitor, I can see poor utilization when OMP_WAIT_POLICY=PASSIVE (default value), and almost half of the processing time appears to be wasted for some reason, so it makes sense that computation time is almost two times longer compared to OMP_WAIT_POLICY=ACTIVE.
+Using version libomop 14.0.6 (and prior to this version) gives a similar result with both OMP_WAIT_POLICY=PASSIVE and OMP_WAIT_POLICY=ACTIVE.
 I cannot use active omp wait policy because I am using python and pyfftw.
 Using OMP_WAIT_POLICY=ACTIVE inside python just spins all cores at 100%, making the environment useless.
 Therefore, I choose libomop 14.0.6 for my work...